World-class art, gorgeous gardens, and a herd of bison: All in San Francisco's Golden Gate Park.

 San Francisco Botanical Garden

 No part of the park proclaims its transformation from sandy wildland to Northern California Eden more eloquently than this enclave, which shelters 9,000 different plants from six continents.
-The park creators entertained the idea of a botanical garden in the 1870s, but that vision wasn't realized until 1940.
+The park creators entertained the idea of a botanical garden in the 1870s, but that vision wasn’t realized until 1940.
 Today, you could easily spend your whole visit here.
 Start at the California Native Plant Garden, sweet with sage, then stroll into the grove of coast redwoods nearby.
-From there, head to the Mesoamerican Cloud Forest, where tree daisies grow 20 to 40 feet high.
+From there, head for the Mesoamerican Cloud Forest, where tree daisies grow 20 to 40 feet high.
 Continue on to areas devoted to the plants of South Africa, Australia, and New Zealand.
 Looking for a choice picnic spot?
-The sweeping Great Meadow can't be beat.
+The sweeping Great Meadow can’t be beat.

 California Academy of Sciences